amd/Quark/examples/torch/diffusers/example_quark_torch_diffusers.rst

 .. code-block:: shell

-   python quantize_diffusers.py --model_id {your diffusion model} --controlnet_id {your controlnet if used} --input_image {guidence image if controlnet is used} --load --saved_path {the path for your quantized model} --prompt "A city at night with people walking around."
+   python quantize_diffusers.py --model_id {your diffusion model} --controlnet_id {your controlnet if used} --input_image {guidance image if controlnet is used} --load --saved_path {the path for your quantized model} --prompt "A city at night with people walking around."

 Benchmark
 ---------